Tom Reuveny

-Tom Reuveny (תום ראובני; born 12 June 2000) is an Israeli Olympic champion windsurfer, who specializes in the RS:X and iQFoil classes.
+Tom Reuveny (תום ראובני; born 12 June 2000) is an Israeli windsurfer, who specializes in the RS:X and iQFoil classes.
 He won gold medals at the 2017 RS:X Youth World Championships, the 2019 RS:X World Championships Men's U21, and the 2020 RS:X World Championships Men's U21.
 Representing Israel at the 2024 Paris Olympics, Reuveny won the gold medal in the Men's iQFoil.

 Early life

 Reuveny was born in Ramat Gan, Israel, lived in Kibbutz Sdot Yam, and lives in Rosh HaAyin, Israel, and is Jewish.
-He is the son of Dr. Ronen Reuveny, an exercise physiologist, and Kate Reuveny (née Brown), a technical writer.
+He is the son of Ronen Reuveny, an exercise physiologist, and Kate Reuveny (née Brown), a technical writer.
 His father was born in Israel, while his mother is originally British and a Jewish convert.
-He has an older sister, Eden, and two younger brothers, including one who has been serving as a combat soldier in the Israel Defense Forces since the 7 October Hamas-led attack on Israel.
+He has an older sister, Eden, and two younger brothers, including one who has been serving as a combat soldier in the Israel Defense Forces since the October 7 attacks.
 Reuveny's parents encouraged him to take up sports from a young age, and as a child he trained in several different sports, including cycling, swimming, tennis, and surfing.